May 21, 2015

 One of magnesium’s most important roles is as a catalyst in energy production.
 It’s also extremely helpful for digestion and keeping you regular.
 Magnesium also helps regulate blood pressure and cholesterol levels, as well as preventing heart disease.

 When the body become deficient in magnesium, your muscle and nerve impulses go a little wonky.
-This can cause irritability and feelings of anxiety.
-Magnesium supplements can help prevent depression, stop muscle weakness and twitching, and reduce the symptoms of PMS.
+This may cause irritability and feelings of anxiety.
+Magnesium supplements may help prevent depression, stop muscle weakness and twitching, and reduce the symptoms of PMS.
 If you feel like you need to take a chill pill, this wonder vitamin might be just the thing you need.

 Dietary surveys of people in the United States consistently show that intakes of magnesium are lower than recommended amounts.
 The best food sources of magnesium are beans, whole grains, and seeds—think foods high in fiber.
 Cacao powder and dark chocolate are also high in this nutrient.
 If you don’t have enough of these foods in your diet, or if you don’t like them, you might consider a magnesium supplement.